drjuzto/RykonServer/README.md

+<h2> Wiki</h2>
 A web server is an information technology that processes requests via HTTP, the basic network protocol used to distribute information on the World Wide Web.
-The term can refer either to the entire computer system, an appliance, or specifically to the software that accepts and supervises the HTTP requests </br>
+The term can refer either to the entire computer system, an appliance, or specifically to the software that accepts and supervises the HTTP requests <a href="https://en.wikipedia.org/wiki/Web_server" >See </a> </br>

 <h3> Name </h3>